 Is alexithymia a personality trait or a psychological condition?

-Alexithymia is generally accepted to be a personality trait that is normally distributed in the population and is often associated with mental health disorders.
+Alexithymia is generally accepted to be a personality trait that is typically distributed in the population and is often associated with mental health disorders.

 What are the key brain regions involved in alexithymia?